API Guide¶

 }

-The request_id is included in every response (success and error) as X-Request-ID header and in error bodies.
-Use it when reporting issues.
+The request_id is included in every response (success and error) as X-Request-ID

-• internal_contact_name
+internal_contact_name |

-• submission_ip
+submission_ip |

-• user_agent_hash
+user_agent_hash |

-curl examples
+curl examples¶

-# Register a new service (public)
+# Register a new service (public) — internal_contact_* are required

 curl -X POST https://service-registry.bi.denbi.de/api/v1/submissions/ \